 Finally, NordVPN has a public Bug Bounty program.
 This program pays financial rewards to anyone who discovers bugs, vulnerabilities, or other problems with NordVPN that might compromise user security.

-NordVPN is a secure, no logs VPN that is based in a pro-privacy jurisdiction.
+NordVPN is a secure, no-logs VPN that is based in a pro-privacy jurisdiction.
 Beyond that, it offers excellent performance, and a ton of advanced security and privacy features that you won't find in most other VPNs.
-If streaming or torrenting are your thing, NordVPN sits at the top of our lists of the best VPN providers for both.
+If streaming or torrenting is your thing, NordVPN sits at the top of our lists of the best VPN providers for both.

 Want to know more about NordVPN?
 Then check out this in-depth NordVPN review.